Work

 To enhance accessibility, I tested the Oculus Kiosk’s color palette with a color-blind peer and incorporated their feedback.
 I also referenced WCAG 2.1 contrast guidelines to ensure high-contrast colors that accommodate all users, including those with visual impairments like color blindness.

-Improvement 04
+IMPROVEMENT 04

 Readability